Psychotherapy FAQs: Frequently Asked Questions about The Pulse

 To be eligible for NHIB coverage, the client must provide their 10-digit registration (status) number at the time of booking.

 You are able to claim psychotherapy as a medical expense provided by a regulated health professional.
-For more information or restrictions speak to an accountant or visit the Canada.ca website.
+For more information or restrictions, speak to an accountant or visit the Canada.ca website.
 Individual situations may vary.

 Sessions are generally 50 minutes long.
-Your therapist spend the additional 10 minutes ensuring documentation and invoicing is complete.
+Your therapist spends the additional 10 minutes ensuring documentation and invoicing are complete.
 The length of therapy varies depending on individual needs and goals.
 Some clients may see significant improvement in a few sessions, while others may benefit from longer-term support.
 Therapy is a collaborative process, and your therapist will work with you to determine the most effective approach and timeline.

-Check your insurance.
+Check your insurance

 We usually take many commonly known insurances.